List of number-one singles of 2002 (Canada)

 The following lists the number one best-selling singles in Canada in 2002 which was published in Billboard magazine under the Hits of the World section.
 Only songs released as physical singles qualified for this chart during this time.
 During this period, the singles market in Canada was very limited in both scope and availability, and in many cases, these songs received little or no radio support.
 For tracks other than those by American Idol or Canadian Idol winners, sales were likely to be less than 1,000 per week.
 Nevertheless, this was the only singles chart Canadians had until June 2007, when the Canadian Hot 100 was released to the public.

 It also lists other big hits in the sales chart.

 Note that Billboard publishes charts with an issue date approximately 7–10 days in advance.

-In 2002, Canadian musician Alanis Morissette released "Hands Clean" and scored her last #1 hit, since 'Thank U' in 1998.
+In 2002, Canadian musician Alanis Morissette released "Hands Clean" and achieved her first number-one hit since "Thank U" in 1998.

-Elvis Presley and JXL scored the longest #1 with "A Little Less Conversation", topping the charts in July and staying there for 10 weeks.
+Elvis Presley and JXL had the longest number one with "A Little Less Conversation", topping the chart in July and staying there for 10 weeks.